Alessio De Sio

-In 2010 he was hired, first as Consultant for the communication aspects of FINMECCANICA S.p.A. and then as Head of Relations with Central and Local Institutional Bodies for Selex Elsag SpA - FINMECCANICA S.p.A.
+In 2010 he was hired, first as Consultant for the communication aspects of Finmeccanica. and then as Head of Relations with Central and Local Institutional Bodies for Selex Elsag SpA - Finmeccanica.
 In July 2012 he moved to AnsaldoBreda S.p.A. as Director of External and Institutional Relations.

 Appointed Senior Vice President for External and Institutional Relations at AnsaldoBreda S.p.A, in November 2015 he took on the role of Senior Vice President External and Institutional Relations for Hitachi Rail Italy S.p.A.

-From August 2017 he was hired in ZTE Italia as Public Relations Director, from December 2019 he holds the position of Chief Institutional & Communication Officer ZTE Italia.
+In August 2017 he was hired in ZTE Italia as Public Relations Director.
+From December 2019 to December 2022 he held the position of Chief Institutional & Communication Officer at ZTE Italia.

-De Sio has established an art and science award to the memory of the great Italian scientist "Guglielmo Marconi".
+De Sio has established an art and science award to the memory of the Italian scientist "Guglielmo Marconi".